meedan/check-bots/google-factcheck-explorer-bot/README.md

 ```

 ## Deploying the AWS lambda
-This gives instructions for deploying a related bot: https://meedan.atlassian.net/wiki/spaces/ENG/pages/1126531073/How+to+deploy+Check+Slack+Bot
+This internal wiki page gives instructions for deploying a related bot: `How to deploy Check Slack Bot`
 General AWS docs on how to deploy lambdas: https://docs.aws.amazon.com/lambda/latest/dg/lambda-deploy-functions.html
 * If this is a release, bump the version number in `package.json`
 * rename `config.js.example` to `config.js` (config.js is git ignored to avoid secrets)